kaulshashank/twitter-heat-map/README.md

-## Twitter tweets heat hap
+# Twitter tweets heat hap

-To run the application, navigate to `client` and `server` folder and run the following command to install the dependencies.
+To run the application, navigate to `client` and `server` directories in seperate terminals and run the following command to install the dependencies.
 ```
 > npm install
 ```